ehteshamtarq/SCHOOL_MANAGEMENT_SYSTEM_BACKEND/README.md

 # school-management-system-api
-This is a school management server.
-The users for this applications are teacher, admin and student.
-Before teacher or student can use the application, the admin must register students and teachers in the server.
-Admin can create, update and delete students, teachers, academic year, academic terms, programs, subjects, class levels.
-Teachers can create exams and questions for that exam.
-Student can give exams.
-Admin can publish/unpublish results
+This server functions as a school management system, catering to users such as teachers, administrators, and students.
+Prior to accessing the application, administrators must first register teachers and students within the server.
+Administrators possess the capability to create, modify, and remove student and teacher profiles, along with managing academic year details, academic terms, programs, subjects, and class levels.
+Teachers are empowered to generate exams and compose questions for these exams, while students are able to participate in exams.
+Additionally, administrators hold the authority to publish or unpublish exam results.

 ## Functionalities